marcodb26/TabMania/README.md

 be included even if empty.
 An empty custom group can be easily identified by the fact that it doesn't have a counting badge on top of its icon.

+## The button toolbar
+### The "open new tab" button
+Why would I want to open a new tab from TabMania when I can so easily create a new tab on Chrome itself (`CTRL+T`, or the "+" button on Chrome)?
+Here are a few reasons:
+- TabMania tries to recycle lost and forgotten "new tabs" you might have opened in the past and then forgot there without using them
+- When the previous trick fails (congratulations, you never waste a new tab!), TabMania opens the new tab in the least tabbed window, to balance how many new tabs you open in your windows.
+You know when you have a window with a hundred tiny claustrophobic tabs, and another window with just two... well, you're likely going to be on the busy window, but TabMania will open your new tab in the empty one
+- If you're on the undocked TabMania popup searching for a tab you thought you had opened, your standard Chrome windows will be far, just use the "+" button on the TabMania popup!
+- Also, if you have an unconfigured custom shurtcut (see __Custom shortcuts__ below), it will default to "Open new tab", making it very easy to create a new tab from anywhere in the system
+  - But, no, you can't override the default `CTRL+T`, the original Chrome shortcut will win

 ## Keyboard shortcuts
 TabMania includes a number of useful shortcuts, described below.
 You can configure the shortcuts by visiting the TabMania's shortcuts box inside chrome://extensions/shortcuts.
 The same location